bhadreshpsavani/LLMOPsNotes/README.md

 # LLMOPsNotes

+## Courses:
-## Cohere has created an LLM University to learn about LLMs and NLP.
+### 1. Cohere has created an LLM University to learn about LLMs and NLP.

 The course covers various aspects of LLMs including
 - How do LLMs work?